There is a great hiking trail from the west side of the Kinaskan Lake campground, that follows the lake shore. Makes a great dog walking spot!

 Dease River looking north

-The scenery improves as the miles are put in.
+The scenery improves as the miles continue northward.

 Cassiar Highway northbound, north of the Dease River Crossing